Ehime Prefectural Matsuyama Central Senior High School: School events

-CENTRAL MARATHON
+Central Marathon

 Since the school was established, the first and second graders who have been using the embankment of the Shigenobu River are all participating in the marathon race.
 The boys run the 21.0975 km half marathon and the girls are 10 km away.
 In the "CENTRAL MARATHON 2018", which was held in February 2018, the student's completion rate was 100% in the first year and 99.4% for the second year students.

 School safety

 In fiscal 2017, the high school received a commendation for the safety of schools from Ministry of Education, Culture, Sports, Science and Technology (MEXT).

 Emergency response

 In July 2018, Japan was severely damaged by "Heavy rain in July Heisei 30".
 Therefore, when the Japan Meteorological Agency (JMA) issued the flood warning to Matsuyama-shi or the Student's living area, the Ehime Prefectural Matsuyama Central Senior High School restricts to attending the high school.